 I believe that the true goal of higher education is to help students develop critical thinking skills and a creative interest in our diverse work and life settings.

 Eric Klein, PhD

-Dr. Eric Klein is an Associate Dean in the College of Liberal Arts at Ashford University.
+Dr. Eric Klein is Dean of the Honors College at Ashford University.
 Dr. Klein started working at Ashford in 2012 as the Chair of the Psychology Program in the College of Health, Human Services, and Science.
 He later became the Chair for the Behavioral Sciences Department in 2013 before transitioning to the College of Liberal Arts in his current position.
 Prior to arriving at Ashford, he was a Staff Psychologist in the Counseling Center at Lehigh University, and also served as the Director of Alcohol, Substance Use, and Addiction Programs for Lehigh.

 Dr. Klein earned his PhD in Clinical Psychology from Fairleigh Dickinson University and completed his pre-doctoral internship at the University of South Carolina.
 Dr. Klein is actively involved in several professional and community organizations, as he currently serves on multiple committees for the American Psychological Association, and serves on the Alcohol and Drug Services Advisory Board for San Diego County.

 Dr. Klein’s favorite thing about working at Ashford is being able to work with such intelligent, dedicated, passionate, and supportive colleagues.
 His favorite hobby is playing golf, and is a diehard fan of the New York Jets.